-It is no longer mandatory to wear a mask.
-However, you can continue to use them if desired.
-Special JCK masks are on sale in our museum shops!
+It is mandatory to wear a face mask in the Jewish Cultural Quarter.
+Special Jewish Cultural Quarter masks are on sale in our museum shops!

 Renovation of National Holocaust Museum and Hollandsche Schouwburg

 Please note: From 2 February 2020 on, the National Holocaust Museum is closed temporarily, for renovation.
 From 1 January 2021, the Hollandsche Schouwburg will also be closed.
 We hope to open a new National Holocaust Museum in these two buildings on opposite sides of the street in 2023.

 - €17: Adults

 - €8.50: Visitors aged 13 to 17, Students, CJP-Holders

 - Free of Charge: Children under 6 years of age, Friends of the Jewish Museum and holders of one of the following passes: Museum card, I amsterdam City Card, ICOM, Stadspas, Bankgiro Lottery VIP Card, and members of the Rembrandt Society